 This course provides an introduction to urban government and politics.
 It looks at the political structures, forces and issues that affect the urban community.
-Topics covered by this course include machine politics, the politics of reform, the service challenge, and civil disorders.
-Prerequisites: ENG 089, ENG 099 or Division approval.
+Topics include machine politics, the politics of reform, the service challenge, and civil disorders.
+Prerequisite: ENG 097 if required.
 3 lecture hours per week.
 3 credit hours.